 - 3 IN CLOSING ON WHY DOES GOD ALLOW PAIN AND SUFFERING?

 My human heart simply can’t comprehend why does God allow pain and suffering sometimes.
 Working in the Oncology field has opened my eyes to this even more so.

 A cancer patient will come in after being diagnosed and they look fairly healthy in the beginning but once treatment starts I can not stress enough how it wreaks havoc on their bodies.
 They’re questioning why does God allow pain?

 why does God allow Pain Physically?

 Sweet friend, watching cancer patients waste away to skin and bones and what it does to their physical bodies is tough.
 I have found myself in my lab bay fighting tears more often than I’m willing to admit.

 I will practically BEG God if they are not gonna get better to PLEASE end their suffering.

-God knows what he is doing, and he sure doesn’t need any help from me.
+But I cannot make the calls!
+Trust me, sweet friend, God knows what he is doing, and he sure doesn’t need any help from me.

-“For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
-“As the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
+For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.
+Isaiah 55:9

 We cannot see the whole picture